Recovering 3D Human Mesh from Monocular Images: A Survey: Datasets

 2D pose datasets are known for their richness and diversity in subjects, poses, and scenes, but lack 3D pose or mesh annotations.
 Researchers have explored algorithms to generate pseudo-ground truth in an automatic or semi-automatic manner. \textbf{LSP}~\cite{johnson2010clustered}, \textbf{LSP-Extended}~\cite{johnson2011learning}, \textbf{MSCOCO}~\cite{lin2014microsoft}, \textbf{MPII}~\cite{andriluka20142d}, \textbf{PoseTrack}~\cite{andriluka2018posetrack}, \textbf{OCHuman}~\cite{zhang2019pose2seg} are in-the-wild 2D human pose estimation datasets.
 Their labels are fitted in an optimization process~\cite{lassner2017unite} or with the help of regression networks~\cite{kolotouros2019learning,joo2021exemplar}.

 \paragraph{SSP-3D}~\cite{sengupta2020synthetic} is collected from the Sports-1M video dataset~\cite{karpathy2014large}.
-SSP-3D is made up of 311 in-the-wild images of 62 tightly-clothed sportspersons with a diverse range of body shapes and corresponding pseudo-ground truth SMPL shape and pose labels.
+SSP-3D comprises 311 in-the-wild images of 62 tightly-clothed sportspersons with a diverse range of body shapes and corresponding pseudo-ground truth SMPL shape and pose labels.

 \paragraph{MTP}. \emph{Mimic The Pose} dataset~\cite{muller2021self} contains 3,731 images corresponding to 1,653 SMPL-X meshes.
 3D meshes exhibit self-contact, and images are collected after asking participants to mimic the poses and contacts.
-Since the presented pose, shape, and gender are not aligned perfectly, the authors further adapt SMPLify-X~\cite{pavlakos2019expressive} to refine original meshes.
+Since the presented pose, shape, and gender are not aligned perfectly, the authors further adapt SMPLify-X~\cite{pavlakos2019expressive} to refine the original meshes.

-\subsection{Evaluation}

-\subsubsection{Metrics}
+\paragraph{\rv{UBody.}} \rv{\emph{Upper-Body} dataset~\cite{lin2023one} mainly focuses on representing upper bodies.
+It contains a series of close-up shots of humans with rich hand gestures and facial expressions in 15 real-life scenarios.
+The dataset has 2D annotations and high-quality 3D pseudo-GT SMPL-X fits.}

+\paragraph{\rv{Motion-X}}~\cite{lin2023motionx} \rv{is a large-scale motion dataset comprising 15.6M 3D whole-body pose annotations in the form of SMPL-X. It consists of 81.1K motion sequences of in-the-wild scenes and provides corresponding semantic labels and pose descriptions.}

+\section{Evaluation}

+In this section, we discuss the evaluation metrics and the benchmark results from multiple perspectives.

+\subsection{Metrics}

 \paragraph{MPJPE}. \emph{Mean Per Joint Position Error} measures the average Euclidean distance between predicted 3D joints and ground truth after root matching.
-It is defined in the camera space.
+It is defined in the local space.
 Recently, SPEC~\cite{kocabas2021spec} introduces W-MPJPE that computes 3D joints error in the world coordinates.
 The authors believe it can better reflect performance in real-world applications.

 \paragraph{PA-MPJPE}. \emph{Procrustes-aligned MPJPE} denotes MPJPE after rigid alignment of the predicted pose and ground truth.
 Procrustes Analysis removes the effects of translation, rotation, and scale.
-Thus, PA-MPJPE concerns about the reconstructed 3D mesh/pose itself.
-It is also referred to as the reconstruction error
+Thus, PA-MPJPE concerns the reconstructed 3D mesh/pose itself.
+It is also referred to as the reconstruction error.

 \paragraph{PVE/V2V}. \emph{Mean Per-vertex Error} or \emph{Vertex-to-Vertex} is defined as the average point-to-point Euclidean distance between predicted mesh vertices and ground truth mesh vertices.
 Similar to MPJPEC, W-PVE, a variant of PVE, is proposed~\cite{kocabas2021spec} to calculate in the world space.